syne-tune/syne-tune/docs/source/faq.rst

 why you may prefer Syne Tune over these alternatives:

-* **Lightweight and platform-agnostic**: Syne Tune is designed to work with different execution back-ends, so you are not locked into a particular distributed system architecture.
+* **Lightweight and platform-agnostic**: Syne Tune is designed to work with different execution backends, so you are not locked into a particular distributed system architecture.
 Syne Tune runs with minimal dependencies.
 * **Wide range of modalities**: Syne Tune supports multi-fidelity HPO, constrained HPO, multi-objective HPO, transfer tuning, cost-aware HPO,